 When: Send save the dates 4-6 months before your wedding date.

 Although some wedding experts believe it’s bad decorum to include your wedding website on your invitation, we’re of the opinion that it’s okay if you’re collecting RSVPS through your site in lieu of response cards.
-Just keep in mind that unless the link serves a purpose other than broadcasting where guests can buy you gifts, that it’s poor etiquette to share your wedding website on your invitation.
+Just keep in mind that unless the link serves a purpose other than broadcasting where guests can buy you gifts, that it may be considered poor etiquette to share your wedding website on your invitation.

 Where: At the bottom of your invitation.
 Some wording examples: